stevekanger/youtube-mp3-downloader/README.md

 ## Installation

-Requires ffmpeg to be installed on your machine. https://www.ffmpeg.org
+Requires ffmpeg and yt-dlp to be installed on your machine and executable as ffmpeg and yt-dlp respectively. https://www.ffmpeg.org and https://github.com/yt-dlp/yt-dlp

 Clone the repository